Inez Y. Kaiser

 Inez Yeargan Kaiser (April 22, 1918 – July 31, 2016) was an American educator, public relations expert, and entrepreneur.
 She was the first African-American woman to run a public relations company with national clients.

 Early life and education

 Kaiser was born in Kansas City, Kansas.
 She grew up in a time when African Americans in the South were not allowed the opportunity of a higher education.
 But she was determined to gain an education.
 Her father told her "no one can take away from you what’s in your head.”

 Kaiser earned a bachelor's degree in education from Pittsburg State University in 1941.
 Later, she earned a master's degree from Columbia University.
-She also studied at Chicago University, Rockhurst University, and Dartmouth College.
+She also studied at University of Chicago, Rockhurst University, and Dartmouth College.
 She also undertook special training in radio and TV network, retailing and merchandising in fashions.

 Career

 Kaiser taught home economics for more than 20 years in public schools.
 In 1957, she founded Inez Kaiser & Associates, which was both the first public relations firm led by an African-American woman and the first business owned by an African American to open in Kansas City.
 By the early 1960s, after securing 7 Up and other big accounts, she had become the first African-American woman to run a public relations firm with national clients.
 She was the first African-American woman to join the Greater Kansas City Chamber of Commerce and the Public Relations Society of America, the profession's trade association.